The Bispham DRIVE Curriculum – A Journey and a Destination

 |Year 5||Anglo Saxons & Vikings||Ay Up Me Duck||Space|

 Further details of each topic can be found on the curriculum maps for each year group and subject

 We provide opportunities to inspire and extend learning through a variety of in and out of school visits, visitors and residentials.
 A wide range of activities both celebrate children’s skills and expose them to new experiences, such as Philosophy (P4C)and Mandarin.
 To build confidence, all children are given the opportunity to participate in performances each year.
 Pupils try out a wide range of sports to maximise their engagement with physical activities and to promote long term health.
 During their time in school children visit a range of religious and cultural centres to help them value the cultures and beliefs of others.
 They participate in both democratic and enterprise activities to gain experience of what it means to be an active and positive citizen.

 We are committed to supporting the emotional health and wellbeing of the children as they seek to make sense of the multimedia, fast changing world in which they are growing up.
 We use P4C and PSHE work based on the new statutory expectations and continue to expand our work on emotional literacy using ‘Feeling of the Week’ assemblies, to ensure children are well equipped to discuss how they feel and know that this is a healthy thing to do.

 In this way we will ensure that children leave us well equipped academically to make the most of the next stage of their education.
-Further, we give them transferable skills such as debate and discussion, creative thinking and problem resolution, to enable them to adapt and make the most of opportunities that will be presented to them in that fast changing world they are growing up in.
+Further, we give them transferable skills such as debate and discussion, creative thinking and problem resolution, to enable them to adapt and make the most of opportunities that will be presented to them as the global citizens of the future.